RachelFurlong-dev/milestone-project3-v1/README.md

 # Bugfixes:
 ## Editing a record/category method
 I used the update() method in the original Code Institute video within the edit function, but this didn’t work due to Pymongo having been updated by the developers & it caused an error.
 I then tried the update_one method as outlined in [W3 schools](https://www.w3schools.com/python/python_mongodb_update.asp)
-When that didn't work either, I research online and found a fix from [Stack Overflow](https://stackoverflow.com/questions/30605638/why-does-upsert-a-record-using-update-one-raise-valueerror) where replace_one was recommended and that worked.
+When that didn't work either, I researched online and found a fix from [Stack Overflow](https://stackoverflow.com/questions/30605638/why-does-upsert-a-record-using-update-one-raise-valueerror) where replace_one was recommended and that worked.
 ## Deleting a record/category method
 The method remove() did not work when writing code to delete a record or category due to Pymongo being updated by the developers.
 After reading about this issue on the Code Institute Slack discussion board I discovered that the method remove() was now depreciated in Pymongo 4.
 The fix was to use the method delete_one instead.